TBar09/FNF-tbarEngine/README.md

 * Lag doesn't impact the camera movement and player icon scaling anymore.
 * Some stuff based on Week 7's changes has been put in (Background colors on Freeplay, Note splashes)
 * You can reset your Score on Freeplay/Story Mode by pressing Reset button.
-* You can listen to a song or adjust Scroll Speed/Damage taken/etc. on Freeplay by pressing Space.
+* You can listen to a song or adjust Scroll Speed/Damage taken/etc. on Freeplay by pressing Space or CTRL respectively.